Peace Agreement Training Series

 PILPG’s Peace Agreement Training Series seeks to share knowledge and develop the capacity of practitioners involved in negotiating and drafting peace agreements.
-The Series is organized into sessions that focus on specific components of peace agreements, such as ceasefires, power sharing agreements, financial devolution, DDR, refugees and IDPs, and transitional justice.
-Each session serves as a unique opportunity for acquisition and refinement of the skills necessary to address contemporary challenges in negotiating and drafting peace agreements.
+The Series is organized into sessions that focus on negotiating and drafting specific components of peace agreements, such as ceasefires, power sharing, transitional justice, security sector reform, state structure, and a state’s new legal framework.

-The curriculum is also informed by legal principles, state practice, recent scholarship, and contemporary debates.
-It incorporates lectures, short lessons on core elements, negotiation simulations, and drafting exercises.
+The curriculum incorporates lectures, short lessons on core elements, practical negotiating and drafting skills, and drafting exercises.
+The Training Series also incorporates a number of negotiation simulations.
 The sessions are tailored to practitioners interested in gaining negotiating and drafting skills, developing a strategic perspective, and engaging in exploratory discussions regarding potential responses to emerging legal and policy questions in the peace negotiation context.

 The Training Series is undertaken in cooperation with DLA Piper, New Perimeter, and the USAID’s office of Conflict Management and Mitigation (CMM).

 Session 1: Ceasefires – The first session covered the core elements of ceasefires, strategic considerations in negotiating ceasefires, and issues involved in drafting ceasefire agreements.

 Session 2: Power Sharing – The second session covered state structure, devolution of power, and power sharing arrangements.

 Session 3: Transitional Justice – The third session focused on the role of justice in the peace process, national and international prosecutions, amnesty, truth versus justice, and vetting and lustration.